RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/README.md

 ### Auto scaling Kie Server in Development environment
-In the Development environment, the RHPAM Kie Server runs from an image with no initial deployments: the deployment is populated before the RHPAM service starts, by using the `user-data` information injected into the EC2 VM from the associated Launch Configuration.
+In the Development environment, the RHPAM Kie Server runs from an image with no initial deployments: the deployment is updated immediately after the first launch of the server, by using the `user-data` information injected into the EC2 VM from the associated Launch Configuration.

 This information is updated by the CI/CD pipeline and holds the artifact configuration using the well-known Maven